esmhana1319/apcsa-writeups/09-recursion.md

     }

 ```
-1. merge sorts have a middle value, but no target value
+1. Merge sorts have a middle value, but no target value
-2. they have a similar value to low and high, but this focuses on the low half and the high half
+2. They have a similar variable to the previous low and high, but this focuses on the low half and the high half
+3. Merge sorts divide in order to sort numbers in order, usually ascending

+### CHALLENGES

+I got a lot of questions wrong on this exam because id either read questions and not understand their functions, or because i had rushed to find an answer to save time and ultimately missed an important part.
+For the debrief i went over two different questions, one i had gotten correct and the other that was incorrect.